 Step One: Identify the next market-moving government report release date

-Step Two: Make one simple trade on the SPY the day before…
+Step Two: Make one simple Zero Day trade on the SPY the day before…

-Step Three: Close the trade after the report is released for the chance at dramatic overnight profit!
+Step Three: Close the trade after the government report is released for the chance at dramatic overnight profit!

-As I said earlier, this trade would have won last year 83% of the time trades came out.
+As I said earlier, this trade would have won last year 83% of the time these specific Zero Day trades came out.

 The average gain was 115%... more than a double each time.